 Some other things you may want to consider before heading to rehab are:

-People have needs specific to them.
+- Your unique needs: people have needs specific to them.
 Women have different needs from men, for example.
 Some treatment centers provide gender-specific treatment for this reason.

 Quality Of Care